Armed Intruder & Active Shooter Response

 - Our priority is to mitigate the risk and impact of crime, violence, and disaster, whether natural or person-caused.
 New Emergency Management measures will complement the security efforts that have been underway at Shoreline for the past several years.

-The 'Shots Fired' video contains important emergency information in the event of an intruder or active shooter on campus.
+The 'What to do in an active shooter situation' video contains important emergency information in the event of an intruder or active shooter on campus.
 Being aware of your environment, and knowing how to respond, could save your life and that of others.
 As suggested, have a plan for yourself, and be familiar with our Emergency Management Response Plan, Evacuation Map, and armed intruder procedures listed below.

 Intruder & Suspicious Person Procedures